MicrosoftDocs/bot-docs/articles/bot-service-build-download-source-code.md

   "botFileSecret": "ukxxxxxxxxxxxs="
 }
 ```
+The `botFilePath` references the name of your bot, simply replace "yourbasicBot.bot" with your own bot name.
+To obtain the `botFileSecret` key, refer to [Bot File Encryption](https://aka.ms/bot-file-encryption) article on generating a key for your bot.

 If you have a node.js bot, add a `.env` file with the following entries:
 ```
 botFilePath=yourbasicBot.bot